martimanzano/SSI-assessment/README.md

-# qrapids-si_assessment
+# SSI-assessment
-Component that uses Bayesian Networks to estimate the assessment for strategic indicators
+Component that uses Bayesian Networks to estimate the assessment for software strategic indicators

-This component has been created as a result of the Q-Rapids project funded by the European Union Horizon 2020 Research and Innovation programme under grant agreement No 732253.
+This component has been partially created as a result of the Q-Rapids project funded by the European Union Horizon 2020 Research and Innovation programme under grant agreement No 732253.

 ## Main Functionality
-This library uses Bayesian Networks for computing Strategic Indicators.
+This library uses Bayesian Networks for computing Software Strategic Indicators.

 ## Technologies
 |Property|Description|